 Incorporation with Philippines SEC - Securities & Exchange Commission

-Foreign investors usually start and do business in the Philippines through a Domestic corporation or a Branch Office.
+Foreign investors usually start and do business in the Philippines through a Domestic Corporation or a Branch Office.
 Using either entity has its advantages and disadvantages.
 Corporations are more administratively feasible.
-Branches of foreign corporation, while more advantageous tax-wise, are always considered fully foreign owned and cannot be used if the activities to be undertaken are included in the Foreign Investment Negative list or FINL.
+Branches of foreign corporation, while more advantageous tax-wise, are always considered fully foreign-owned and cannot be used if the activities to be undertaken are included in the Foreign Investment Negative list or FINL.
 The FINL mandates percentages Philippine equity participation for businesses requiring the same by law or the Constitution.
 Corporations on the other hand, can accommodate the necessary Philippine ownership.

 Business incorporation in the Philippines requires a minimum of 5 incorporators, each of whom must be actual persons and who must hold at least a single share in the company.
 Majority of the incorporators must be Philippine residents.
 Corporations must have between 5 and 15 directors (or trustees if a non-stock corporation), each of whom must have at least one qualifying share of stock.
 Majority of the directors (or trustees) must reside in the Philippines.
-All Domestic Corporations (those incorporated in the Philippines) must obtain their licenses from and register with the Securities and Exchange Commission to incorporate their new company.
+All Domestic Corporations (those incorporated in the Philippines) must obtain their licenses form and register with the Securities and Exchange Commission to incorporate their new company.

 The SEC requires prospective corporations to reserve and register a name, submit proposed Articles of Incorporation and By-Laws which are compliant with the requirements of the Corporation Code of the Philippines, and prove they have the minimum capitalization requirements for the industry it will engage in.
-Under the Foreign Investment Act , the minimum paid-up capital requirement for corporations considered Domestic Market Enterprises (DMEs) where foreign equity exceeds 40% is US$200,000.
+Under the Foreign Investment Act, the minimum paid-up capital requirement for corporations considered Domestic Market Enterprises (DMEs) where foreign equity exceeds 40% is US$200,000.
 This amount must be remitted into the Philippines prior to incorporation.
-The paid up capital requirements do not apply to DMEs that are export-oriented or involve advance technology and will employ at least 50 employees.
+The paid-up capital requirements do not apply to DMEs that are export-oriented or involve advance technology and will employ at least 50 employees.

-If the company exports goods or services or generates revenue from abroad comprising more than 60% of its gross sales it can be fully foreign owned, and can be considered an Export Enterprise under the Foreign Investments Act.
-Both branch and domestic corporation options considered Export Enterprises can be registered with as little as P5,000 in paid up capital.
+If the company exports goods or services or generates revenue from abroad comprising more than 60% of its gross sales it can be fully foreign-owned, and can be considered an Export Enterprise under the Foreign Investments Act.
+Both branch and domestic corporation options considered Export Enterprises can be registered with as little as P5,000 in paid-up capital.
 However, most banks require P25,000 - P50,000 to open a corporate bank account.

 A Branch of a Foreign Corporation doing business in the Philippines must obtain a license to do so from the SEC upon incorporation.
 The foreign corporation's head office must prove its legal existence in its country of origin, its financial solvency, and its authorization to set up a branch in the Philippines.
 The Branch must appoint a resident agent in the Philippines who will be in charge of receiving summons and legal processes.
 This allows the SEC and other entities to obtain jurisdiction over the foreign company.